All posts

 The 2022 rules removed the earlier limit (which tied financial commitment to net worth).
 Under the current framework:

-For an Indian resident individual, the practical ceiling without RBI approval is $250,000 — the same as LRS.
-The difference is the reporting layer: ODI requires Form ODI Part I (at investment) and the Annual Performance Report (ongoing).
+So the dollar ceiling is the same as LRS -- $250,000 without approval.
+The difference is paperwork.
+ODI adds Form ODI Part I at investment time and the Annual Performance Report every year after that.

 LRS vs. ODI: Side-by-Side Comparison

-In practice: the individual declares the remittance under LRS on Form A2, files Form ODI Part I with the AD bank within 30 days, and files the Annual Performance Report each year.
+In practice: declare the remittance on Form A2, file Form ODI Part I within 30 days, and file the APR every December.
+Three layers for one wire transfer.

 Get structural patterns other founders miss